jrucho/YTbeatmakercues/README.md

   up to four separate audio loops.
 The first loop sets the tempo automatically;
   additional loops stay synced to that BPM.
 Double press a loop key to stop the loops after the current bar finishes.
-Hold that second press a moment longer (or tap three times quickly) to erase the selected loop.
-Single pressing while stopped resumes playback on the next bar.
+Hold that second press a moment longer (or tap three times quickly) to erase the selected loop—the button blinks briefly when this happens.
+If no loops are currently playing, new recordings start immediately; otherwise they wait for the next bar.
+Single presses while stopped resume playback on the next bar.
 Exporting downloads each loop with its BPM in the file name.
 Use `V` for the video looper.

 - 🎚️ **Pitch Control**